 AI in your credentialing pipeline is now a regulated activity

 This is not a future concern.
-Prohibited practices have been enforceable since 2 February 2025.
+Prohibited practices have been enforceable since 2 February 2025, and the Article 4 AI literacy duty has applied since the same date.
 The general purpose AI rules and the governance and penalty framework have applied since 2 August 2025.
-The high-risk system rules are scheduled to apply from 2 August 2026.
+Transparency obligations under Article 50 have applied to specific systems since 2 August 2026.
+The high-risk system rules for Annex III now apply from 2 December 2027, following the AI Omnibus.

 “A reactive approach to this Act will not survive an audit or a stakeholder challenge.”

-The dates that matter, and the one you cannot bank on
+The dates that matter, and what the deferral actually bought you

 A reactive approach to this Act will not survive an audit or a stakeholder challenge.
 The work is structural, and structural work runs slowly even when the team knows what it is doing.